-A lot of people worry about the safety of microwave ovens and I often have messages on that subject, so I thought I’d publish this article, in the hope that it’ll put everyone’s mind at rest!
+A lot of people worry about the safety of microwave ovens and I often receive messages on that subject, so I thought I’d publish this article, in the hope that it’ll put everyone’s mind at rest!

-We’re all aware of the light beaming down at us every day from the Sun, and most of us know that light is made up from different colours, which we can sometimes see in the spectrum of a rainbow.
+We’re all aware of the light beaming down at us every day from the Sun, and most of us know that white light is made up from different colours, which we can sometimes see in the spectrum of a rainbow.

 What fewer people are aware of is that the visible spectrum is just a tiny part of the much bigger electromagnetic spectrum.